richardhapb/lspdock/ides.md

    - Navigate to the section for configuring Language Servers or LSP.

 2. **Set the LSP Command**:
-   - Replace the default LSP server command with `lsproxy`.
+   - Replace the default LSP server command with `lspdock`.
    - Example: If your IDE uses `rust-analyzer` as the default command, replace it with:
      ```
-     lsproxy
+     lspdock
      ```

 3. **Pass Additional Arguments**:
    - If your IDE allows passing arguments to the LSP server, ensure the arguments are forwarded correctly.
-LSProxy will automatically forward them to the underlying LSP server.
+LSPDock will automatically forward them to the underlying LSP server.

-4. **Configure LSProxy**:
+4. **Configure LSPDock**:
-   - Ensure LSProxy is configured correctly in `~/.config/lsproxy/lsproxy.toml`.
+   - Ensure LSPDock is configured correctly in `~/.config/lspdock/lsproxy.toml`.
 For example:
      ```toml
      container = "my-container"
      docker_internal_path = "/usr/src/app"